-(Röger and Nebel 2007).
+Within the language, one can formulate basic action theories that describe how the world changes as the result of the available actions (Reiter 2001).
+These theories, combined with Golog, are more expressive than STRIPS or ADL (Röger and Nebel 2007).
 Two special fluents are used to define a legal execution: Poss(a, s) is used to state that action a is executable in situation s; and Conflict(as, s) is used to state that the set of actions as may not be executed concurrently.

 High-Level Programs.
 High-level non-deterministic programs can be used to specify complex goals: the goal of a Golog program is to find a sequence of actions generated by some path through the program.
-We use temporal semantics from MIndiGolog (Kelly and Pearce 2006) which builds on ConGolog (Giacomo, Lesperance, and Levesque 2000), and refer to these extensions simply as Golog.
+We use temporal semantics from MIndiGolog (Kelly and Pearce 2006) which builds on ConGolog (Giacomo, Lesperance, and Levesque 2000), we refer to these extensions simply as Golog.
 A Golog program δ is defined in terms of the following structures: